Header Image © Spitfire Audio

 “This really will make you feel like you can create something totally new and extraordinary sounding – for example, the first experience of hearing 60 exceptional cellists playing muted as softly as possible is so memorable!
 Being able to realise my own musical ideas with this unusual creative toolkit is extremely inspiring.” – Paul Thomson

-With news of this release only coming last night, forums and social media are already debating the move away from Kontakt and the effect it will have on the CPU and Ram.
+With news of this release only coming last night, forums and social media are already debating the move away from Kontakt and buy zolpidem online from canada the effect it will have on the CPU and Ram.
 What’s clear is Spitfire is making a bold move towards a more self sufficient future for their products, giving them more control and licence to release their libraries in the way they see fit.

 Hans Zimmer Strings is available on pre order now at £549 (Normal RRP £699)